-Character of Supervision identifies the degree and type of supervisory responsibility in a position or the nature of functional/program supervision, technical direction or advice involved in staff relationships.
+Character of Supervision identifies the degree and type of supervisory responsibility in a position, or the nature of functional/program supervision, technical direction or advice involved in staff relationships.

-($$) Check the applicable box(es) to describe the type of supervisory responsibility required by an incumbent in the position: ☐Not responsible for supervising or providing guidance to anyone. ☑Provides technical and/or functional guidance to staff and/or students. \square Instructs students and supervises various learning environments. ☐☐Assigns and checks work of others doing similar work. ☐☐Supervises a work group.
-Assigns work to be done, methods to be used, and is responsible for the work performed by the group. \square Manages the staff and operations of a program area/department. \square Manages the staff and operations of a division/major department. \square Manages the staff and operations of several divisions/major departments. ☐☐Acts as a consultant to College management. ☐☐Other e.g., counselling, coaching.
+($$) Check the applicable box(es) to describe the type of supervisory responsibility required by an incumbent in the position: ■Not responsible for supervising or providing guidance to anyone.
+Provides technical and/or functional guidance to staff and/or students. \Box Instructs students and supervises various learning environments. \Box Assigns and checks work of others doing similar work.
+Supervises a work group.
+Assigns work to be done, methods to be used, and is responsible for the work performed by the group. \Box Manages the staff and operations of a program area/department. \Box Manages the staff and operations of a division/major department. \Box Manages the staff and operations of several divisions/major departments. □ Other e.g., counselling, coaching.
 Please specify: Includes management responsibilities for hiring, assignment of duties and work to be performed, performance management, and recommending the termination of staff.
 Specify staff (by title) or groups who are supervised/given functional guidance by an incumbent.
-Provides advice to the College management team with respect to Employee/Labour Relations & Disability Management functions and interpretation of Collective Agreements, policies, procedures and best practices.
-Acts as a point of contact for the Human Resources Consultant (HRC) for questions in regards to the Disability Management process.
+Provides advice to the College management team with respect to Employee/Labour Relations & Disability Management functions and interpretation of Collective Agreements, policies, procedures, and best practices.
+Acts as a point of contact for the Human Resources Consultant (HRC) for questions regarding the Disability Management process.